Vestibular (Balance) Laboratory at UPMC

-The Vestibular Laboratory is a specialized facility designed to test your balance system.
-Several different types of tests may be performed, depending on the type of problem you have.
+The Vestibular Laboratory at UPMC's Center for Balance Disorders is a specialized facility designed to test your balance system.

 Ocular motor screening

-In ocular motor screening, the center’s staff uses visual stimuli and computer analysis to evaluate your eye movement control system.
+In ocular motor screening, your lab tech uses visual stimuli and computer analysis to evaluate your eye movement control system.